mysociety/mapit.mysociety.org/README.md

 There's a Vagrantfile which will install a fully working dev environment for you.

+    vagrant up

+Then, SSH into the VM, and start the Django server:

+    vagrant ssh
+    cd /vagrant/mapit.mysociety.org
+    ./manage.py runserver 0.0.0.0:8000

+The site will be accessible at <http://localhost:8000> and, if you have Varnish set up (see below), there’ll be a cached version at <http://localhost:6081>.

+If you make changes to the Sass styles, you’ll need to recompile the CSS:

+    cd /vagrant/mapit.mysociety.org
+    bin/mapit_make_css

 Local API Key Testing
 ---------------------
 The Vagrantfile installs Redis, Vagrant, libvmod-redis, our varnish-apikey